hydrusnetwork/hydrus/docs/developer_api.md

 If you ask about file_ids that do not exist, you'll get 404.

 If you set `only_return_basic_information=true`, this will be much faster for first-time requests than the full metadata result, but it will be slower for repeat requests.
 The full metadata object is cached after first fetch, the limited file info object is not.
+You can optionally set `include_blurhash` when using this option to fetch blurhash strings for the files.

 If you add `detailed_url_information=true`, a new entry, `detailed_known_urls`, will be added for each file, with a list of the same structure as /`add_urls/get_url_info`.
 This may be an expensive request if you are querying thousands of files at once.